A Jump Rope Is the Fastest Way to Spike Your Heart Rate—These Are the 5 Best You Can Buy

 The best jump ropes to buy for an intense workout

-Complete with an anti-friction system, this rope has a smooth spin, with an efficient power transfer from the handle to the cable making it more.
+Complete with an anti-friction system, this rope is lightweight and has a super-smooth spin.
 It works for all levels and comes with a microfiber bag for easy storage and transport.

 This rope is for the more advanced jumpers.
 It's a speed rope, with long, thin handles, making it perfect for mastering double-under jumps.

 Shop now: Rogue Fitness SR-1F Froning Speed Rope 2.0, $43

 4. Guard & Revival Treat Speed Jump Rope, $19